-- Membership shall be open to any AFS member in good standing who is interested in the furtherance of GAFS objectives and
+1. Membership shall be open to any AFS member in good standing who is interested in the furtherance of GAFS objectives.

 ARTICLE IV.
 ADMINISTRATION

-1. The GAF Section shall be administrated by an elected Executive Committee of 9 members, plus the Past Chair and the Newsletter Editor.
-The officers of the Executive Committee will consist of the Chair, Past Chair, Vice-Chair, Secretary, Treasurer, Election Committee Coordinator, Constitution Committee Coordinator and Membership Committee Coordinator, Newsletter Editor and two other elected members.
+1. The GAF Section shall be administered by an elected Executive Committee of nine (9) members, plus the Immediate Former Chair and the Newsletter Editor.
+The officers of the Executive Committee will consist of the Chair, Past Chair, Vice-Chair, Secretary, Treasurer, Election Committee Coordinator, Constitution Committee Coordinator, and Membership Committee Coordinator, Newsletter Editor and two other elected members.

-2. The members of the Executive Committee of the Section, except the Past-Chair and Newsletter Editor, shall be elected by ballot during the triennial General Meeting of the Section, which will be held in conjunction with the Symposium on Gender in Aquaculture and Fisheries.
-Nominations will be widely encouraged from among the members, and a diversity of nominations sought from women and men, members of different ages, areas of expertise and countries.
+2. The members of the Executive Committee of the Section, except the Past-Chair and Newsletter Editor, shall be elected by electronic ballot ending during the General Meeting of the Section, which will be held in conjunction with the Symposium on Gender in Aquaculture and Fisheries.
+Nominations will be widely encouraged from among the members, and a diversity of nominations sought from women and men, members of different ages, areas of expertise, and countries.

 3. Each officer of the Section shall hold office for a triennial term until the conclusion of the next General Meeting of the Section.

-4. The retiring Vice-Chair will automatically become the Chair of the incoming Executive Committee, while the retiring Chair will become, as Past Chair, a member of the incoming Executive Committee.
+4. The retiring Vice-Chair will automatically become the Chair of the incoming Executive Committee, while the retiring Chair will become, as Immediate Former Chair, a member of the incoming Executive Committee.

-5. In the event of a vacancy in any office, the Executive Committee, by majority vote, may appoint one of its members to the vacant office, and the member so appointed may continue in office until the next General Meeting following the date of the appointment.
+5. In the event of a vacancy in any office, the Executive Committee, by majority vote, may appoint one of its “two other elected officer” members to the vacant office, and the member so appointed may continue in office until the next General Meeting following the date of the appointment.